-To: Washington House and Senate, Washington Supreme Court, King Communist County, King County Ag, Washington Washington Governors Office, Property Rights Movement, Freedom Foundations, Media, Senators Cantwell and Murray, Murray, Representative Reichert, Friends
+To: Washington House and Senate, Washington Supreme Court, King Communist County, King County Ag, Washington Governors Office, Property Rights Movement, Freedom Foundations, Media, Senators Cantwell and Murray, Representative Reichert, Friends to do a little research and dig up the following research.

 Two articles follow entitled; 1.
-Cosmic Rays and Climate plus

-2. Blame the Sun
+Cosmic Rays and Climate plus 2.
+Blame the Sun

-These two independent scientific hypothesis agree with Dr. Willie Soon's independent hypothesis and excellent presentation when he spoke at the March 15, 2008 Good Neighbor Law Forum, www.goodneighborlaw.com, i.e. that solar that solar radiation is the force behind the earth's temperature variations which in turn vary the CO2 not vice versa.
-This versa.
-This spurred me to do a little research and dig up the following research.
+These two independent scientific hypothesis agree with Dr. Willie Soon's independent hypothesis and excellent presentation when he spoke at the March 15, 2008 Good Neighbor Law Forum, www.goodneighborlaw.com, i.e. that solar radiation is the force behind the earth's temperature variations which in turn vary the CO2 not vice versa.
+This spurred me